zeptofs/nz-api-documentation/source/index.html.md

     After the user has authorised your application, they will be returned to your application at the URL specified in `redirect_uri` along with the `code` query parameter as the authorisation code.

-    Finally, the authorisation code can than be exchanged for an access token and refresh token pair by POSTing to: `https://go.sandbox.split.cash/oauth/token`
+    Finally, the authorisation code can then be exchanged for an access token and refresh token pair by POSTing to: `https://go.sandbox.split.cash/oauth/token`

     | Parameter | Description |
     |-----------|-------------|